nannau/farfetch/docs/source/engine.rst

    * - July 2023
      - Sea water pump
      - Replaced old Ancor sea pump with W408080.
 Docs say ancor pump was serviced in 2016, but quality of work was poor.
 * - July 2023
+     - Raw water impeller
+     - Impeller was included in the new housing W48080
+   * - July 2023
      - Transmission fluid
      - Used Pennzoil Dexron II equivalent ATF fluid